-Taking this opportunity, on behalf of the Board of Directors, I would like to express my sincere gratitude to the shareholders of the Company for their ongoing support, and to the suppliers, customers and business partners for their trust and cooperation.
-Lastly, I would like to express my thanks to the Group's management team and all employees for their dedicated efforts.
+I would like to take this opportunity to express my heartfelt appreciation to the shareholders of the Company for their continuous support, as well as to the suppliers, customers, and partners for their trust.
+Lastly, it would be my honour to extend my greatest gratitude to the Board, the management and all our employees for their dedication and commitment throughout the year.

-Tai Chin Chun Chairman
+Tai Chin Chun

+Chairman